citusdata/citus_docs/use_case_guide/multi_tenant.rst

 To improve resource allocation and make guarantees of tenant QoS it is worthwhile to move large tenants to dedicated nodes.
 Citus provides the tools to do this.

 In our case, let's imagine that our old friend company id=5 is very large.
-We can isolating the data for this tenant happens in two somewhat low-level steps.
-We'll present the commands here, and you can consult :ref:`tenant_isolation` for the theory behind them.
+We can isolate the data for this tenant in two steps.
+We'll present the commands here, and you can consult :ref:`tenant_isolation` to learn more about them.

-First consolidate the tenant's data into a bundle (called a shard) suitable to move.
+First sequester the tenant's data into a bundle (called a shard) suitable to move.
 The CASCADE option also applies this change to the rest of our tables distributed by :code:`company_id`.

 ::